Nogata Station

 Nogata Station (野方駅, Nogata-eki) is a railway station on the Seibu Shinjuku Line in Nakano, Tokyo, Japan, operated by the private railway operator Seibu Railway.

 Lines

 Nogata Station is served by the 47.5 km Seibu Shinjuku Line from Seibu-Shinjuku in Tokyo to Hon-Kawagoe in Saitama Prefecture.

+Station layout

+The station consists of one ground-level island platform serving two tracks.

+Platforms

 History

 Nogata Station opened on 16 April 1927.
 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Nogata Station becoming "SS07".

 Passenger statistics

 In fiscal 2013, the station was the 47th busiest on the Seibu network with an average of 22,941 passengers daily.

 The passenger figures for previous years are as shown below.